 Board Orientation, Training and Updates

-As part of the board renewal process and recognising the importance of building a diverse Board while balancing the need to avoid losing institutional memory to achieve long term sustainable development, Ms Caroline Wee joined the Board as Independent Non-Executive Director on 2 September 2022.
-The Company believes that Ms Caroline Wee, with her wealth of experience and qualifications, will be able to provide new perspectives to the Board as well as contribute to the core competencies of the Board.
-She is not related to any of the directors or controlling shareholders of the Company.
+As part of the board renewal process and recognising the importance of building a diverse Board while balancing the need to avoid losing institutional memory to achieve long-term sustainable development, Mr Ho Fook Meng ("Mr Ho") joined the Board as a Non-Executive Independent Director on 1 July 2024.
+The Company believes that Mr Ho will be able to provide new perspectives and diversity to the Board as well as contribute to the core competencies of the Board.

-Ms Caroline Wee has attended and completed the Listed Entity Director Programme core modules comprising LED 1 to LED 4 and ESG conducted by SID.
+Mr Ho will be attending the Listed Entity Director ("LED") Programme core modules comprising LED 1 to LED 9 conducted by SID.

 Directors have the opportunity to visit the Group's operations here and overseas and meet Management to gain a better understanding of the Group's business operations globally.
 All directors are encouraged to continually keep abreast of developments in regulatory, legal and accounting frameworks that are relevant to the Group through the extension of opportunities for participation in relevant training courses, seminars and workshops where applicable, at the Company's expense.
 Appropriate external trainings will be arranged where necessary.